 Natural Home Remedies for Nausea during Pregnancy.

-Another lifesaver for me was peppermint.
-The natural menthol in peppermint has a calming effect on the stomach, making it one of the best home remedies for nausea during pregnancy.
+One miracle for me was peppermint.
+The natural menthol in peppermint calms the stomach, thus making peppermint one of the best home remedies for nausea during pregnancy.

 How to Use Peppermint for Pregnancy Nausea:

-Peppermint Essential Oil: Inhaling a few drops on a cotton ball can help reduce nausea instantly.
+Peppermint Essential Oil: Inhale a few drops on a cotton ball for immediate nausea relief.

-Peppermint Gum or Candies: Chewing peppermint gum can provide quick relief when you’re on the go.
+Gum or Candy: Chewing peppermint gum on the go provided instant gratification.

-My Experience: A small sniff of peppermint oil helped me manage nausea while commuting.
+A small sniff of peppermint oil helped me manage nausea while traveling or commuting.
 Keeping a bottle in my bag was a game-changer!

-Citrus scents, especially lemon, have been proven to ease nausea.
-When I was pregnant, I found that even just smelling a fresh lemon could settle my stomach.
+Lemon and citrus scents have been shown to help with nausea.
+When I was pregnant, I found smelling a real lemon settled my stomach.

-Lemon Water: Add fresh lemon slices to warm or cold water for hydration and nausea relief.
+Keeping hydrated by adding fresh lemon slices to warm or cold water for nausea relief.

-Lemon Candy or Ice Chips: Sucking on lemon-flavored candies can help when you’re feeling queasy.
+Candy or Ice Chips: Sucking lemon-flavored candy is also helpful when you’re feeling queasy.

-Tip: I kept a small bottle of lemon essential oil in my purse to sniff whenever nausea hit unexpectedly.
+Protip: I kept a small bottle of lemon essential oil in my purse to get a whiff whenever nausea strikes unexpectedly.

 Eating small, frequent meals was one of the best things I did to manage my pregnancy nausea.
 An empty stomach can make nausea worse, so keeping plain crackers nearby helped a lot.

-What Worked for Me: Eating a few saltine crackers first thing in the morning prevented nausea from getting worse.
+What worked for me: Eating a few saltine crackers first thing in the morning with some blueberries and coconut water prevented my nausea from getting worse.

 Dehydration can make nausea worse, but drinking too much water at once can also trigger vomiting.
-I found that sipping small amounts of herbal tea and coconut water throughout the day helped.
+I found that sipping little bits of herbal tea and coconut water during the day really helped.

 Hydration Tips for Pregnancy Nausea:

-Herbal Teas: Ginger, peppermint, or chamomile tea are great options.
+Herbal Teas: Good ideas are ginger, peppermint, or chamomile tea.

-Coconut Water: A natural electrolyte drink that soothes the stomach.
+Coconut water: A natural electrolyte drink soothing your stomach.

 If natural remedies like fennel seeds and lemon don’t work, you might want to try acupressure.
 This ancient technique involves applying pressure to specific points on the body to relieve nausea.